Philippines Contemporary Artists

 Ronald Ventura was exhibiting for the first time in Japan, at the Ginzha New Gallery in Tokyo, in late 2018.
 In this exhibition, he asked the question, "Do people have lives that are more like comic books these days?
 Or "are comic books important in everyone's life?" or how the artist interprets existence: fast, instant and bewildering, animated.
 The artist purposely used pop cultural references (Naruto, Pokemon, etc).

-The exhibition "Wild State of Mind" at Tyler Rollins Fine Art, New York from October 6, 2017 to January 27, 2018, explored the intersections between reality and fiction, madness and sanity, logic and instinct, putting down the dualities that impose a clear division between humans and wild animals.
+The exhibition "Wild State of Mind" at the Tyler Rollins Fine Art, New York from October 6, 2017 to January 27, 2018, explored the intersections between reality and fiction, madness and sanity, logic and instinct, breaking down the dualities that impose a clear division between humans and wild animals.

-Ronald Ventura presented: "An Introspective" at Karuizawa New Art Museum in Nagano, Japan, from August 7, 2021 to April 10, 2022.
-This retrospective exhibition included more than a hundred works by the artist, including sculptures and paintings, made over the past thirty years.
+From August 7, 2021 to April 10, 2022, the Karuizawa New Art Museum in Nagano, Japan, presented: "An Introspective" by Ronald Ventura.
+This retrospective exhibition included more than a hundred works by the artist, produced over the last thirty years.

 EXHIBITIONS